 When it comes to budgeting, every procurement department wants to make sure they’re staying well within the budget that’s been set.
 Whether it’s negotiating with suppliers to try and bring down procurement costs or reducing expenses across the department, there are numerous ways to ensure that the budget isn’t exceeded.
 However, how do you know the department is operating on effective budgets?
-This quick guide offers a few simple solutions for consideration to ensure your budget has been created and allocated effectively and efficiently.
+This quick guide offers a few simple solutions for consideration, from fuel cards to specialised business software, to ensure your budget has been created and allocated effectively and efficiently.

 What is effective budgeting?

 To effectively budget, you need to ensure you understand all fixed and variable costs within your department and the company.
 The procurement budgeting process falls under the initial procurement planning process.
 Regardless of the company’s size, developing an effective procurement plan will take some time.
 You can learn more about the procurement planning process and what needs to be considered within this, over on our complete guide to successful fleet procurement.

 Three solutions for effective budgeting in procurement

 1. Communication is key

 A simple yet often overlooked method to effective budgeting in procurement is to ensure there is clear and transparent communication between the different departments.
 How are you supposed to create savings if you are unsure of how the fleet managers and other department heads are managing things?

 To overcome this challenge, a weekly virtual catch up with heads or managers of departments will ensure you are able to understand how you are all aligning to your companies mission.
 Virtual communication is readily available and is a great alternative to in-person meetings, making sure all attendees feel comfortable, especially with the current pandemic.
 Communication software such as Google Hangouts and Microsoft Teams are both easy to navigate, free and offer the option to video chat or instant message.